gc-cloud/E15P3/readme.md

 ### General features
 - The app uses bootstrap and bootstrap's carousel template.
 The site is responsive and uses javascript to implement a slide show, collapsible menus and other navigational aids.
-- All the requests leverage Laravel's routes, controllers and views.
+- All the requests use Laravel's routes, controllers and views.
 The basic flow is request -> routes -> controller -> view
 - The app is powered with HTML forms.
 These forms were implemented using Blade
-- The text generator and the password generator forms leverage Laravel's http requests and  flash messages to keep the values entered by the user
+- The text generator and the password generator forms take advantage of HTTP requests and  flash messages to keep the values entered by the user (sticky forms)
 - The app was built leveraging several packages including  laravel collective html, laravel-debugbar, and Rap2hpoutre's log viewer
 - All custom classes built by me use proper namespacing and are included within the